juliand665/SAE-Project2/README.md

 Project 2 for Software Architecture &amp; Engineering

-Because everyone loves java and having to work in a VM with 10 fps <3
+Because everyone loves java and having to work in a VM with 10 fps (using a mac) <3

 # To Do